Killer of 2 wives in 2 states considered for parole

 - Analysis: Election winners and losers around the nation

+Boczkowski, 63, was convicted of first-degree murder in 1996 for killing his first wife while the couple lived in Greensboro.
+Elaine Boczkowski was found dead in a bath tub in 1990.

-He was tried in North Carolina only after being charged for the 1994 death in a hot tub of his second wife, Maryann, in suburban Pittsburgh.
+He was charged in North Carolina only after being charged with murder for the 1994 death of his second wife in Ross, Pennsylvania.
+Maryann Boczkowski was discovered in a hot tub at their suburban Pittsburgh home.

+Boczkowski was sentenced to death in 1999 for strangling Maryann, but that was thrown out by the Pennsylvania Supreme Court in 2004 because prosecutors violated a judge’s order and allowed Boczkowski to be extradited to North Carolina.
+Prosecutors then used his North Carolina murder conviction to qualify him for the death penalty in Pennsylvania.